A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Framework Analysis

+\textbf{Effectiveness of the dynamic convolution designs.} As mentioned in Section~\ref{sec:method_enc_net}, Sem-Enc is adaptive to the current input videos by introducing the dynamic convolution (DyConv) design, \textit{i.e.}, composing the instance-adaptive kernel table ($AdaKT$) and region-adaptive kernel allocation map ($AdaKM$).
+To verify the effectiveness of these designs, we change its network architecture and train several variant models.
 The results are shown in Tab.~\ref{tab:ablation_enc_net}.
-When removing the difference map pathway, the bit cost of the analytic stream is substantially increased by $\sim$35\%.
-In this situation, the information already encoded by the video stream may be repetitively packaged into the analytic stream.
-Besides, removing this pathway also cut the parameter number of Enc-Net by $\sim$10\%, which also reduces the compression efficiency.
-We also investigate the impact of the adaptive convolution design adopted by the feature fusion module D-GFM.
-Remember that we synthesize the convolution kernels via indexing the adaptive kernel table (AdaKT) with an adaptive kernel index map (AdaKM).
-When replacing the video instance-adaptive AdaKT with the fixed kernel table (FixKT), which is shared by all videos, the performances are degraded mainly in terms of the bit cost of analytic stream.
-Finally, we adopt a simple plain convolution to replace both AdaKT and AdaKM, the architecture of Enc-Net degenerates into to a fully static one.
-Therefore, the performance is further substantially reduced in terms of both the bit cost and action recognition accuracy.
-However, it is still better than the single pathway architecture, though.
-From the analysis above, we can conclude that all designs for adaptive compression within Enc-Net benefit the overall performance.
+When removing the difference map pathway, the bit cost of the analytic stream is substantially increased by $+$68\%.
+In this situation, the information already encoded by the video stream may be also encoded into the semantic stream.
+We also investigate the impact of the adaptive convolution design adopted by the feature fusion module DGFM.
+Remember that we synthesize the dynamic convolution kernels by indexing $AdaKT$ with $AdaKM$.
+When replacing the video instance-adaptive $AdaKT$ with the fixed kernel table $FixKT$ that is shared by all videos, the performances are degraded obviously, \textit{i.e.}, 17\% bit cost increase and 1.10\% accuracy drop.
+Finally, we use plain convolutions to replace the dynamic convolution comprising both $AdaKT$ and $AdaKM$, the architecture of Sem-Enc degenerates into a completely static one.
+The performance is further substantially deteriorated in terms of the bit cost (+49\%) and action recognition accuracy (-3.02\%).